Scurvy is better known as severe vitamin C deficiency.

 Vitamin C, or ascorbic acid, is an essential dietary nutrient.
 It plays a role in the development and functioning of several bodily structures and processes, including:

-- The proper formation of collagen, the protein that helps give the body’s connective tissues structure and stability
+- the proper formation of collagen, the protein that helps give your body’s connective tissues structure and stability

 - iron absorption

 - wound healing

 - creation of neurotransmitters, like dopamine and epinephrine